api3dao/airnode/packages/examples/README.md

 This script will first derive the sponsor wallet and afterwards fund it with 0.1 ETH.
 This means, that your account (derived from the mnemonic by `choose-integration` script) must have enough funds.

-### 14. Allow the sponsor to pay for requests made by requester
+### 14. Allow the sponsor to pay for requests made by the requester

 In order to prevent misuse, each sponsor has to explicitely approve a requester.
 Once the requester is approved, his requests can be paid by this sponsor.